Police laud actions of man who killed Indiana mall attacker

 The attack Sunday was the latest in a string of mass shootings in the U.S. Schools, churches, grocery stores and a July Fourth parade near Chicago have all become killing grounds in recent months, though the country’s staggering murder rate can often be seen more clearly in individual killings that rarely make major headlines.

-Authorities said Sunday that four of the victims were female and one was male, but they corrected that Monday to two males and three females.
+Authorities said Sunday that four of the victims were female and one was male, but they corrected that Monday to two males and three females, including a woman and a 12-year-old girl who were wounded.

-Ison said Sapirman entered the mall and walked into a bathroom, where he spent about an hour before he emerged and opened fire.
+Ison said that after Sapirman entered the mall, he walked into a bathroom where he spent about an hour before he emerged and opened fire.
 He said investigators believe Sapirman spent that time preparing and possibly assembling a disassembled rifle that he had brought in his backpack.
 He ended up firing 24 rounds within two minutes.

-Ison said Sapirman used an AR-15-style rifle during the shooting and that investigators found another one in the bathroom.
-They also found a handgun on Sapirman, who was wearing a waistband holster and had several magazines that contained more than 100 rounds of ammunition.

-Although police don’t know a motive for the attack, Sapirman’s relatives told investigators that he recently received notice that he was being evicted from his apartment, though Ison said authorities were still trying to confirm that.
-Relatives also said Sapirman resigned from a warehouse job in May, he said.
+Although police don’t know a motive for the attack, Sapirman’s relatives told investigators that he recently received an eviction notice from the apartment where he lived.

-“Right now we have no motive.
-His family members that we spoke to, they were just as surprised as everyone else was.
-They said there were no indicators that he was violent or unstable,” Ison said.

-The chief said Dicken fired 10 rounds from his handgun, and that as he fired, Sapirman “attempted to retreat back into the restroom and failed, and fell to the ground after being shot.”

 Callahan reported from Indianapolis.
 Arleigh Rodgers is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.